mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 recordings are automatically saved to this directory as well as CUE files if you choose to create them in the preferences.

+.. hint:: Recording your mixes and listening to them later to critique
+          yourself is a great tool for improving your DJing skills.
+Sending your mixes to other DJs for feedback can also be helpful.

 Record your mix to disk
 -----------------------